What to do in Aoraki/Mount Cook National Park, home to glaciers, grandeur & high mountain peaks

 I left the next morning as I’ve hiked the Hooker Valley Track before, but I could have easily added in that walk as well, and still had plenty of time to get to my next stop.

-A word of warning: Accommodation in Mount Cook village is very limited and books up quickly.
-BOOK IN ADVANCE — check availability on Booking.com now.
+A WORD OF WARNING: Accommodation in Mount Cook village is very limited and books up quickly.
+Book as far in advance as you can — check availability on Booking.com now.

 If there are no rooms available, the White Horse Hill campground is a great choice for anyone in a campervan.